 Jeffrey J. Peshut

-As the current real estate downturn continues, many real estate investors will feel pressure to divest themselves of their existing properties and portfolios — and even of the real estate asset class as a whole — to avoid further losses and pursue alternative investments that they perceive will provide superior risk-adjusted returns in the future.
+As the current real estate downturn continues, many real estate investors will feel pressure to divest themselves of their existing properties and portfolios — and even of the real estate asset class as a whole — to avoid further losses and pursue alternative investments that they perceive will provide superior risk-adjusted returns in the future, and then look on How to generate real estate leads in the future market.
 This pressure is sure to intensify the longer the real estate downturn lasts and will likely reach its peak at about the same time as the real estate market reaches its cyclical trough.
 This could lead many investors to sell at precisely the wrong time, locking in significant capital losses from which they may never recover.
+It might be beneficial for these real estate investors to read an article on whether to fix and flip and buy and hold, instead of trying to rid themselves of their properties as fast as possible to try and “reduce losses”.

 This article suggests that real estate investors should never quit in the middle of a downturn or “dip”.
 Instead, they should ignore sunk costs, evaluate their investments prospectively and stick with the investment until the market recovers and they are once again in a position to enjoy the returns that investing in real estate is expected to provide over time.